mit-submit/submit-users-guide/source/gpu.rst

 Jupyterhub
 ~~~~~~~~~~

 You can also get to the submit-gpu machines through Jupyterhub.
-On the main page select submit-gpu in the dropdown menu. `JupyterHub <http://submit.mit.edu/jupyter>`_.
+On the main `JupyterHub <http://submit.mit.edu/jupyter>`_ page, select submit-gpu in the dropdown menu.

 Condor with GPUs